 Digital marketing trends are constantly changing, making it challenging to keep up.
 In fact, a recent survey by the Content Marketing Institute found that search algorithm updates and other changes to SEO were a concern for 64% of B2C marketers.

 But to create a successful strategy, marketing professionals need to face these concerns head-on.
 Recognizing some of the most common digital marketing mistakes can help brands plan for and avoid them.
 Let’s take a closer look at some of those prevalent pitfalls that you should proactively prevent when marketing your business.

-What Are Common Digital Marketing Mishaps?
+What Are the Most Common Digital Marketing Mistakes?